imjulthej/DSX-Game-Helper-Extended/README.md

   - Optional notifications for when DSX launches and closes, if an error occurs, or if a new update is available

 * Dynamic tray icon improvements
-* The ability to drag and drop exes to add them
+* Drag and drop exes to add them
 * Option to open games directly from DSX GHE (default off in the settings page)
-* The ability to edit Game Name
+* Edit Game Name
 * EXE icons next to Game Name, with the ability to change them
 * Select programs before deleting, with select all option available
-* Scrolling, search, and sorting through lists
+* Scroll, search, and sort through lists
 * Updated to .NET 8

 ## Getting Started